alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 The confirmation page is hosted by you and should:

+- confirm that the payment has been received successfully
 - contain a reference number (make them short and usable)
 - have a clear payment summary, showing the amount and description
 - clearly state what is going to happen next (this will be different for each service)
 - if applicable, let the user know they will receive a receipt email (services can either use GOV.UK Notify to send email payment receipts or ask GOV.UK Pay to do that for them)
+- direct the user to the ``return_url`` you provided in the initial request

 Users have different ways of recording this confirmation information, including screenshots, prints, pdf receipts to download, and writing down the reference number and other relevant information.
 Teams building services should be aware of, and cater for, all these behaviours.

 >Read more about confirmation pages in the [service manual](https://www.gov.uk/service-manual/design/confirmation-pages).

-##### After confirmation
+##### Failed Payment

-After confirming, the user is directed to the ``return_url`` you provided in the initial request.

-If the payment *cannot* be approved, the user is shown an error page with a message describing the reason, for example:
+If the payment *cannot* be approved, the user is shown an error page.
+This error page must:

+- make it clear that the payment failed
+- include a message describing the reason for failure
+- offer the user a chance to try the payment again via the ``return_url`` link that you provided in the initial request

+An example can be seen below:

 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/flow-payment-declined.png)

-The link to try the payment again sends the user to the ``return_url`` you provided in the initial request.

 #### Payment flow: after payment